hrantgartley/adventOfCode/README.md

   It also creates a test file for the day downloaded from the Advent of Code.

-- Note: This script assumes that you have the Advent of Code session cookie stored in a file called `cookie.txt` in the same directory as the script.
+- Note: This script assumes that you have the Advent of Code session cookie stored in a file called `session.txt` in the same directory as the script.
 You can get the cookie from your browser's developer tools.
 Also curl is required